 Table II shows the resource utilization of our designs with three configurations on FPGAs.
-We implement a small RENOWN with the configuration of (EP, VP) as (4, 1024) using an Arria 10 FPGA which has 4096 8-b multipliers in the MVM kernels.
-A medium RENOWN with the configuration of (EP, VP) as (16, 1024) is implemented using a Stratix 10 FPGA which includes 16384 8-b multipliers.
-A large RENOWN with 65536 2-b multipliers is also implemented on a Stratix 10 FPGA with the configurations of (EP, VP) as (16, 4096), (32, 2048), and (64, 1024).
+We implement a small RENOWN with the configuration of (EP, VP) as (4, 1024)using an Arria 10 FPGA which has 4096 8-bit multipliers in the MVM kernels.
+A medium RENOWN with the configuration of (EP, VP) as (16, 1024) is implemented using a Stratix 10 FPGA which includes 16,384 8-bit multipliers.
+A large RENOWN with 65,536 2-bit multipliers is also implemented on a Stratix 10 FPGA with the configurations of (EP, VP) as (16, 4096), (32, 2048) and (64, 1024).
 All our designs consume most of the FPGAs' available resources.
-Note that HW utilization is different from resource utilization and it reflects how often the HW computational units would be "not idle."
-Although we achieve a similar frequency to that reported in the Brainwave [6] and Intel-NPU [7] articles, we believe that further low-level optimizations can lead to higher frequencies for better performance.
-We leave that for future work since it has a limited impact on the conclusions in this article.
+Note that hardware utilization is different from resource utilization and it reflects how often the hardware computational units would be "not idle".
+Although we achieve a similar frequency to that reported in the Brainwave [6] and Intel-NPU [7] papers, we believe that further low-level optimizations can lead to higher frequencies for better performance.
+We leave that for future work since it has a limited impact on the conclusions in this paper.